Metro’s proposed budget eliminates weekend rail, closes 19 stations | WTOP

 With sharply reduced ridership and lacking fresh federal relief, Metro is proposing a new operating budget with a nearly $500 million deficit.

-Metro General Manager Paul Wiedefeld said Monday the proposed 2021 budget includes closing metro rail at 9 p.m., ending weekend service, closing 19 stations and reducing the number of trains, which would result in longer wait times.
+Metro General Manager Paul Wiedefeld said Monday the proposed 2021 budget includes closing Metrorail at 9 p.m., ending weekend service, closing 19 rail stations and reducing the number of trains, which would result in longer wait times.

 “We’re facing. obviously, a historic budget crisis.
 It started in (fiscal year) 21 and will continue in (fiscal year) 22,” Wiedefeld said.